Frequently Asked Questions

 Will there be a drug test?

-The Edmonds CC training program does not require a drug test, however, some employers or clinical sites may require a drug test prior to employment or work experience.
+The Edmonds College training program does not require a drug test, however, some employers or clinical sites may require a drug test prior to employment or work experience.

 What are the typical wages for a Pharmacy Technician?